-Please make sure your child comes to school after 7:45 a.m. unless he or she attends 4thR or is eating breakfast in the cafeteria, which opens at 7:45.
-There is no staff supervision of children on the yard until 7:45.
-Children arriving before 7:45 will be sent to the cafeteria and parents will be called to discuss arrival time.
-Students may not arrive before 7:45 if they are not eating breakfast, and not before 7:30 if they are eating breakfast.
+Please make sure your child comes to school after 7:45a.m. unless he or she attends 4thR or is eating breakfast in the cafeteria, which opens at 7:45a.m.
+There is no staff supervision of children on the yard until 7:45a.m.
+Children arriving before 7:45a.m. will be sent to the cafeteria and parents will be called to discuss arrival time.
+Students may not arrive before 7:45 if they are not eating breakfast, and not before 7:30a.m. if they are eating breakfast.

-The Sacramento City Unified School District has adopted a new schedule allowing teachers to collaborate during the school day.
-As a result, students will be dismissed Mondays, Tuesdays, Wednesdays and Fridays at 2:12 and must be picked up by 2:27.
-Students will be dismissed on Thursdays at 1:12 and must be picked up by 1:27.
+The Sacramento City Unified School District has adopted a schedule allowing teachers to collaborate during the school day.
+As a result, students will be dismissed Mondays, Tuesdays, Wednesdays and Fridays at 2:12p.m. and must be picked up by 2:27p.m.
+Students will be dismissed on Thursdays at 1:12p.m. and must be picked up by 1:27p.m.
 If you are late picking up your child, he or she will be sent to the office to wait and the office staff will contact you and your child's emergency contacts.